Kobedm27/GGCMI-validation/data/processed/extremes_indicators/README.md

 ## Overview

-- crop_aggegated: contains indicator data for the main analysis of the paper.
+- `crop_aggegated`: contains indicator data for the main analysis of the paper.
-- crop_specific: contains indicator data for the crop-specific figures in the appendix of the paper.
+- `crop_specific`: contains indicator data for the crop-specific figures in the appendix of the paper.